underlay/underworld/MESSAGES.md

 ### Identities vs keys

 In general, tying user identity to individual keys is bad cryptographic practice.
-There is a new [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures) spec under active development by the W3C Digital Verification Community Group that approaches signing with this in mind, with the goal of supporting "N entities with M keys" per user. `LinkedDataSignature2016` is a much simpler scheme that is adopted here for temporary use while these specs and tools stabilize.
+There is an [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures) spec under active development by the W3C Digital Verification Community Group, which approaches signing with this in mind, with the goal of supporting "N entities with M keys" per user. `LinkedDataSignature2016` is a much simpler scheme that is adopted here for temporary use while these specs and tools stabilize.

 ## Examples